theacodes/kicanvas/README.md

 ## Known issues

 In general, please check the [GitHub issues] page before filing new issues.
-Some high-level things that we known won't work:
+Some high-level things that we know won't work:

 - Any KiCAD 5 files, KiCanvas can only parse files from KiCAD 6 and later.
 - Some KiCAD 7 features might not be fully implemented, such as custom fonts in schematics.